What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Discussion

 Resource requirements raise further questions of scalability.
 Our iterative design process required substantial time and commitment from both developers and policymakers---resources many institutions may lack.
 User-centered automatic interpretation techniques could help increase both the interpretability and scalability of simulation results \cite{wang2021autods, hase2020evaluating, wright2021recast}.

 Ultimately, the usefulness of such tools should be judged by whether suggested changes in policy implementation actually improve safety during emergencies.
 Our study did not directly test implementation results.
 Longitudinal studies are needed to evaluate this question and to trace how simulation tools evolve over extended periods of institutional use.
+A complementary near-term direction is to examine intermediate outcomes that precede rare emergencies, such as whether simulation-based training measurably changes coordinator behavior during drills or improves routine crowd management.
 Future research should also test these design conditions across other policy domains and organizational contexts, and explore ways to scale iterative methods to institutions with fewer resources.
 Developing evaluation frameworks that center stakeholder experience, rather than traditional accuracy alone, represents another important methodological direction.

+Another important direction for future work is comparative evaluation with traditional agent-based models.
+LLM agent simulations are a form of agent-based modeling, but differ from traditional approach in how agent behavior is specified: rather than relying on hand-crafted rules or physics-driven dynamics alone, LLM agent simulations use language models to generate semantically rich, context-sensitive behavior.
+These differences affect how simulations are designed, validated, and integrated into policy practice.
+Accordingly, meaningful evaluation in policy contexts would examine how LLM-based approaches complement --- and trade off with --- the established strengths of traditional agent-based models across dimensions such as interpretability, trust calibration, stakeholder engagement, and alignment with institutional constraints \cite{lempert2002agent}.

 Our findings are also constrained by the current capabilities of LLMs---we primarily used OpenAI’s GPT-4o and GPT-4.1.
 As these models advance, new opportunities and challenges for simulation design will likely emerge.
 Nonetheless, our study suggests that building useful LLM agent simulation systems requires shifting focus from technical sophistication toward institutional alignment.
 The path from technological demonstration to institutional impact runs not only through better models, but through deep engagement with the organizational and political logics of policymaking itself.